Savage Rifts Framework And Race List

 Lyn-Srial: Strong, four-armed, winged humanoids with regeneration who fight for what's right.
 (TLPG, p.
 64)

 - See A&M p.
 36 if you want your Lyn-Srial to be a Cloudweaver or Sky Knight.
-Note that the +4 from Cloud Magic is in addition to the usual effects of any weaknesses (so usually +8 total).
+And see this thread for Cloud Magic clarifications.

 Mastadonoid‡: Mammoth humanoids, literally, who are honorable and a bit technologically backward.
 (See here.)